daytonaio/content/articles/20240910_Streamlining_Data_Science_Workflows_with_Cookiecutter_and_Daytona.md

 ---
-title: 'Streamlining Data Science Workflows with Cookiecutter and Daytona'
+title: "Streamlining Data Science Workflows with Cookiecutter and Daytona"
 description:
   "Learn how to enhance your data science projects using Cookiecutter templates and Daytona's dev container features."
 date: 2024-09-10
-author: 'Busayo Samuel'
+author: "Busayo Samuel"
-tags: ['Data Science', 'dev container', 'cookiecutter']
+tags: ["Data Science", "dev container", "cookiecutter"]
 ---

 # Streamlining Data Science Workflows with Cookiecutter and Daytona